-If parents apply for an independent review within the legal timeframe, the trust will arrange for an independent panel to review the decision of the governing board not to reinstate a permanently excluded pupil.
+If parents apply for an independent review within the legal timeframe, the academy trust will, at their own expense, arrange for an independent panel to review the decision of the governing board not to reinstate a permanently excluded pupil.

-Applications for an independent review must be made within 15 school days of notice being given to the parents by the Education Committee of its decision to not reinstate the pupil or, if after this time, within 15 school days of the final determination of a claim of discrimination under the Equality Act 2010 regarding the permanent exclusion.
+Applications for an independent review must be made within 15 school days of notice being given to the parents by the committee of its decision to not reinstate the pupil or, if after this time, within 15 school days of the final determination of a claim of discrimination under the Equality Act 2010 regarding the permanent exclusion.
+Any applications made outside of this timeframe will be rejected.